laj07/econ-ml-portfolio/econ-ml-portfolio/experiments/economic-complexity/README.md

 ## Limitations

-- Node features are identity matrices — no external covariates (GDP, population, geography)
+- Node features are identity matrices, no external covariates (GDP, population, geography)
 - Static graph: does not model the temporal evolution of the product space
 - RCA threshold (1.0) is conventional but somewhat arbitrary
 - Small countries with few export products have sparse neighbourhoods → noisier embeddings